raphael-m-prismic/creative-website-template/README.md

 ## Publishing

 `prismic init` set up `/api/revalidate`.
-Point a Prismic webhook at it and publishing invalidates the `prismic` cache tag, so pages re-render on demand instead of requiring a full rebuild.
+A Prismic webhook points at it, so publishing invalidates the `prismic` cache tag and the affected pages regenerate on the next request — no rebuild, no redeploy.
+The change is live within seconds.

 Preview routes (`/api/preview`, `/api/exit-preview`) are wired too, so unpublished changes can be viewed before they go live.

-## Notes and known gaps
+## Notes

 - **This is a POC.** The visuals are placeholders, not Powster's or Amazon's artwork.
-- The locker uses drei's `Environment` preset, which downloads an HDRI from an external CDN at runtime.
-Fine locally, worth replacing with local `Lightformer`s before demoing on an unreliable network.
 - leva ships in the client bundle even without `?debug`.
 A dynamic import behind the flag would fix it; not worth it at this size.
 - The hover outline dilates the texture's alpha in a shader, so it follows the artwork's cutout rather than the plane's rectangle.
 Thickness is a single constant in `ItemOutline.tsx`.